College of Arts & Sciences

 Regardless of major, all students will take the required science courses needed for success in doctoral study.
 The coursework in combination with the assistance of a pre-physical therapy advisor prepares students for graduate study and an ultimate career in physical therapy.

 Widener undergraduate students who declare their interest in pre-physical therapy and take the requisite courses are at an advantage when applying for admission into the university’s competitive physical therapy doctoral program.
-Students are presented with a few program options that ensure them a place in Widener’s doctoral program.
+Students are presented with a few program options that offer them a reserved seat in Widener’s doctoral program.

 Career Opportunities in Physical Therapy